 We all know there are health, financial and social benefits to quitting, but to become a non-smoker for life you must have a reason to quit, and it must be a reason that is hugely important and significant to you.
 You are unlikely to be successful if you are told you must stop by someone else, unless of course, you really do want to commit to becoming a non-smoker.

-To help see if you are ready, think about a scale running from 1 to 10, with 1 meaning not motivated at all and 10 meaning fully motivated.
+Picture a scale running from 1 to 10, with 1 meaning not motivated at all and 10 meaning fully motivated.
 Where are you on this scale?
-If it’s less than 8, think through the reasons why you think this as the timing or reasons may not yet be quite right or sufficient for you commit to quitting.
+If it’s less than 8, think through the reasons why as the timing or reasons may not yet be quite right or sufficient for you commit to quitting.